dylan-teehan-skc/HackIreland-Team3/README.md

 Our application is a user-friendly online tool that makes managing your recurring expenses simple and stress-free.
 It lets you see all your subscriptions—like streaming services, gym memberships, or software licenses—in one organized place.
 You'll always know when payments are due, how much each costs, and you'll receive friendly reminders before renewals.

 Key benefits include:
-This solution is designed to simplify your life by keeping your recurring payments organized and making it easier to share expenses, saving you both time and money.